hendriknielaender/double-trouble/data/blog/gitlab-job-analysis.md

 A couple of saved minutes on a single job wouldn't seem like a huge win, but for the team it *felt* huge.
-This is related to other job dependencies which got also optimized, but also due to the amound of times a single job gets triggered every day.
+This is related to other job dependencies which got also optimized, but also due to the amount of times a single job gets triggered every day.

 This is also something we can easily query:

 ![](../../src/assets/images/posts/gitlab-job-analysis/job-execution-amount.png)

 Looking at the overall pipeline speed is more tricky.
-This is because pipline looks different based on the branch, but also based on the amount of manual jobs which get triggered.
+This is because pipeline looks different based on the branch, but also based on the amount of manual jobs which get triggered.
 Despite that, we could still see the observed savings in the displayed graph on the very right.